-In December 2010, in connection with the license and collaboration agreement entered into with Servier, the Company executed a loan agreement with Servier (the "Servier Loan Agreement"), which provided for an advance of up to $\in 15.0$ million.
+In December 2010, in connection with the license and collaboration agreement entered into with Servier, the Company executed a loan agreement with Servier (the "Servier Loan Agreement"), which provided for an advance of up to €15.0 million.
 The loan was fully funded in January 2011, with the proceeds converting to approximately \$19.5 million.
 The loan is secured by an interest in XOMA's intellectual property rights to all gevokizumab indications worldwide, excluding certain rights in the U.S. and Japan.
 Interest is calculated at a floating rate based on a Euro Inter-Bank Offered Rate ("EURIBOR") and subject to a cap.
 The interest rate is reset semi-annually in January and July of each year.
-The interest rate for the initial interest period was 3.22% and was reset semi-annually ranging from 2.33% to 3.83%.
-Interest for the six-month period from January 2014 was reset to 2.39%.
-Interest is payable semi-annually; however, the Servier Loan Agreement provides for a deferral of interest payments over a period specified in the agreement.
+The interest rate for the initial interest period was 3.22% and was reset semi-annually ranging from 2.31% to 3.83%.
+Interest for the six-month period from July 2014 through July 2014 was reset to 2.39%.
+Interest for the six-month period from July 2014 through January 2015 was reset to 2.31%.
+Interest is payable semi-annually; however, the Servier Loan Agreement provided for a deferral of interest payments over a period specified in the agreement.
 During the deferral period, accrued interest was added to the outstanding principal amount for the purpose of interest calculation for the next six-month interest period.
 On the repayment commencement date, all unpaid and accrued interest was paid to Servier and thereafter, all accrued and unpaid interest shall be due and payable at the end of each six-month period.
 In January 2014, the Company paid \$1.9 million in accrued interest to Servier.

 The loan matures in 2016; however, after a specified period prior to final maturity, the loan is to be repaid (i) at Servier's option, by applying up to a significant percentage of any milestone or royalty payments owed by Servier under the Company's collaboration agreement and (ii) using a significant percentage of any upfront, milestone or royalty payments the Company receives from any third party collaboration or development partner for rights to gevokizumab in the U.S. and/or Japan.
 In addition, the loan becomes immediately due and payable upon certain customary events of default.
-At both March 31, 2014 and December 31, 2013, the outstanding principal balance under this loan was \$20.6 million using the March 31, 2014 Exchange Rate of 1.3752 and the December 31, 2013 Exchange Rate of 1.3766.
-For the three months ended March 31, 2013, the Company recorded an unrealized foreign exchange gain of \$0.6 million related to the re-measurement of the loan.
-There was an immaterial re-measurement of the loan for the three months ended March 31, 2014.
+At June 30, 2014 and December 31, 2013, the outstanding principal balance under this loan was \$20.5 million and \$20.6 million, respectively, using the June 30, 2014 Exchange Rate of 1.3645 and the December 31, 2013 Exchange Rate of 1.3766.
+For both the three and six months ended June 30, 2014, the Company recorded an unrealized foreign exchange gains of \$0.2 million related to the re-measurement of the loan.
+For the three and six months ended June 30, 2013, the Company recorded an unrealized foreign exchange loss of \$0.3 million and an unrealized foreign exchange gain of \$0.3 million, respectively, related to the re-measurement of the loan.